Jouybareh district

 The Jouybareh district is the oldest district of Isfahan.
-The district originates in the early Achaemenid era and because of the immigration of the babylonian jews on the order of Cyrus the Great.
-This district was called Dar ol-Johoud (Residential area of jews) until the 12th century, but later it was known as Jahanbareh and Jouybareh and became one of the districts of Isfahan.
+The district originates in the early Achaemenid era and because of the immigration of the Babylonian Jews on the order of Cyrus the Great.
+This district was called Dar ol-Johoud (Residential area of Jews) until the 12th century, but later it was known as Jahanbareh and Jouybareh and became one of the districts of Isfahan, serving as a ghetto for the Jewish residents of the city.
 In the Seljuq era, the district became the center of the city Isfahan.
-For that reason, there are very old historical structures like Sarban minaret and Chehel Dokhtaran minaret in this district.
+Furthermore, this district holds historical structures like Sarban minaret and Chehel Dokhtaran minaret, dating as far back as the 12th century.